MartinXCVI/cv-website/README.md

 ### Cloning it

-Copy the command below with the link :
+Copy the command below with the link:

 ```
 git clone https://github.com/MartinXCVI/cv-website